-4.2 Creditworthiness policy
+4.3 Creditworthiness Policy

-The primary principle governing the Commissioner's investment criteria is the security of its investments.
-The yield (return) on the investment is also a secondary consideration.
+The primary criterion is the security of investments.
+The liquidity (availability) of the investments is secondary consideration.
+The yield (return) on the investment is also a further consideration.
 The Commissioner will ensure that:

-It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
-This is set out in the specified and non-specified investment sections below; and

-It has sufficient liquidity in its investments.
+- It maintains a policy covering both the categories of investment types it will invest in, criteria for choosing investment counterparties with adequate security, and monitoring their security.
+This is set out in the specified and non-specified investment sections below: - It has sufficient liquidity in its investments.
 For this purpose it will set out procedures for determining the maximum periods for which funds may prudently be committed.
-These procedures also apply to the prudential indicators covering the maximum principal sums invested.
+These procedures also apply to the prudential indicators covering the maximum principal sums invested